 top of page

-These aren't just feelings; they are internal seismic shifts that demand attention and compassionate alignment of the Mind, Body, and Spirit.
+These aren’t just feelings; they are internal seismic shifts that demand attention and a compassionate alignment of the Mind, Body, and Spirit.

 African American woman holding right hand over her stomach and left hand over her heart.